 Here are 10 restaurants in Downtown Orlando for either a casual dinner date or a special night out.

 Casual Downtown Orlando Restaurants

 The Monroe is a chic and cozy dining lounge located at Creative Village in Downtown Orlando.
 They serve dinner and cocktails in their main dining room, but they also offer a bar and coffee lounge for studying.
 This spot is so eclectic and decked out in mid-century modern decor.
 The atmosphere is lively and unlike any other Orlando restaurant vibe.

-The executive chef, Josh Oakley, is known for his Southern-inspired and comfort-style dishes.
-The dinner menu includes a fried chicken plate, the Monroe burger, Florida BBQ salmon, fish & grits, hangar steak, and much more.
-You can also enhance your main dish with some soups, salads, and unique shareables like white bean hummus and pickled shrimp.
+The executive chef, Nikk Burton, has worked as a chef at Walt Disney World Resort and is known for elevating familiar food flavors into fun dishes.
+The dinner menu includes a fried chicken plate, the Monroe burger, Faroe Island salmon, pork schnitzel, and much more.
+You can also enhance your main dish with sides, salads, and unique shareables like a pastrami corn dog and pimento cheese.

 Tin & Taco

 If you and your significant other are craving Mexican food on your next date night, you need to stop by Tin & Taco.
 This local chain is a casual, quick-service restaurant with a build-your-own-meal menu.
 They offer a variety of proteins, greens, and other toppings to put together your own taco, bowl, wrap, salad, or In-The-Bag.
 In-The-Bag is your choice of toppings served over a bag of Nacho Cheese Doritos–so mouthwatering and unique.